-For managing sour rot in a year that has weather conditions conducive to high sour rot risk like occurred in 2021, we are currently recommending weekly insecticide control of vinegar flies, plus pesticides targeting the causal microbes (e.g Oxidate), starting at about 12-15 Brix for susceptible wine cultivars.
+For managing sour rot in a year that has weather conditions conducive to high sour rot risk, we are currently recommending weekly insecticide control of vinegar flies, plus pesticides targeting the causal microbes (e.g Oxidate), starting at about 12-15 Brix for susceptible wine cultivars.
 However, we have field data over two field seasons (2020, a low sour rot season, and 2021, a high sour rot season) suggesting that applying insecticide at around 12-15 Brix and one other time closer to harvest was as effective as weekly applications, so its possible weekly applications are not necessary.
-However, our research trials used relatively small plot sizes, so we want to test this idea on a larger, more realistic scale using commercial vineyard trials.
 In addition to costs of materials and labor associated with insecticide applications for sour rot, there is also concern about insecticide resistance.
-We now have good evidence that NY populations of D. melanogaster (and probably populations in other eastern US grape growing areas) show some level of resistance to three out of the four insecticide classes labeled for use on grapes for Drosophila fruit flies (a pyrethroid - Mustang Maxx, an organophosphate - Malathion, and a neonicotinoid - Assail) with only the spinosyn (Delegate) not showing clear evidence of resistance, although we have found a few populations that are showing worrying signs.
+We now have good evidence that NY populations of D. melanogaster (and probably populations in other eastern US grape growing areas) show some level of resistance to three out of the four insecticide classes labeled for use on grapes for Drosophila fruit flies (a pyrethroid - Mustang Maxx, an organophosphate - Malathion, and a neonicotinoid - Assail) with only the spinosyn (Delegate) not showing clear evidence of resistance, although we have found a few populations that are showing worrying signs with regards to resistance to Delegate.
 This is based on testing field collected D. melanogaster in the lab against different concentrations of insecticide compared to a known susceptible D. melanogaster population.
 Although our laboratory evidence suggests significant levels of resistance to three insecticides, it's important to note that this does not directly translate into field failure.
 Nevertheless, there is clearly a risk of resistance developing leading to control failures and therefore, it behooves the industry to manage the situation.
 This means applying insecticides for managing sour rot only when required by reducing risk factors including minimizing fruit injury from birds or insects such as yellow jackets, in order to reduce fly access to fruit, and rotating materials among different modes of action.
-There are several different insecticides labeled for use on grapes for vinegar flies.
-Some of these specifically list spotted wing drosophila while others list vinegar flies more generally.
-A full list